wso2/docs-ob-toolkit-cds/en/docs/learn/app-to-app-redirection.md

 to persist the consent information.

 7. Finally, if the persistence is successful, to complete the flow the `/authorize` endpoint is invoked.
-This results in a redirection to the callback URL of the TPP application, which is deep linked to the TPP application.
+This results in a redirection to the callback URL of the Accredited Data Recipient application, which is deep linked to the Accredited Data Recipient application.
-Therefore, the customer is redirected to the mobile application of the TPP.
+Therefore, the customer is redirected to the mobile application of the Accredited Data Recipient.